Tong-H/i18n-plan/README.md

 }
 ```

-### Usage in your app
+## Usage in your app

+- After generating our language resources as described above, we can now access and utilize them in our business logic.

-#### setLan
+### setLan

+- This function is used to save language resources which can be imported.
+If package size is a concern, it is recommended to use `Ajax request` to dynamically fetch the language resources.
-- This function saves language resources that can be obtained through imports or Ajax requests.
-You can invoke this function multiple times to merge language resources.
+- You can invoke this function multiple times to merge language resources.
 - It has two parameters:

 | Parameter | Description                                                     |